josephsl/wintenApps/readme.md

 * In context menus for Start Menu tiles, submenus are properly recognized.
 * When minimizing windows (Windows+M), "pane" is no longer announced (noticeable if using Insider Preview builds).
 * Certain dialogs are now recognized as proper dialogs.
 This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
-* Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and/or brailled.
+* Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and braille..
+This also includes Start menu search box.
+* NVDA can announce suggestion count when performing a search in majority of cases.
+This option is controlled by "Report object position information" in Object presentation dialog.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: Controller for, live region changed (handled by name change event).
+* Added ability to check for add-on updates (automatic or manual) via the new Windows 10 App Essentials dialog found in NvDA Preferences menu.
+By default, stable and development versions will check for new updates automatically on a weekly or daily basis, respectively.

 ## Alarms and clock